Leave of Absence

 The following policies and procedures pertain to leaves of absence:

-- The University Registrar will be notified of your change in status.
+- The Brown University Registrar will be notified of your change in status.

 - The Association of American Medical Colleges will be notified of your change in status.

 - At the end of the leave of absence, you will be readmitted to the medical school without application, unless there were other contingencies placed on readmission(e.g., cases involving psychological issues).

 - If you do not return to the medical school upon expiration of your leave of absence, you will be withdrawn from the university.

 Leave of Absence for Medical Reasons

-Students who encounter medical problems, including those of a psychological nature, may take a medical leave of absence.
-The same policies and procedures described above for leaves of absence in general apply.
-In addition, certain specific guidelines are followed that pertain to a medical leave of absence for psychological reasons.
-These are as follows:
+Students with medical problems, including those of a psychological nature, may request a medical leave of absence.
+The same policies and procedures described above apply.
+In addition, specific guidelines are followed for medical leave of absence for psychological reasons.

-- When a student is identified by an advisor or faculty member as possibly suffering from emotional problems, the office of the Associate Dean for Medical Education should be notified by the advisor or faculty member.
+- When a student is identified by an advisor or faculty member as possibly suffering from emotional problems, the advisor or faculty member should notify the Associate Dean for Medical Education.

 - The Associate Dean will request an interview with the student.
-If the student refuses to meet, the Associate Dean will deal with the situation administratively.
-That is, the Associate Dean may place the student on a leave of absence.
+If the student refuses to meet, the Associate Dean will handle the situation administratively.
+For example, the Associate Dean may place the student on a leave of absence.

-- Should the Associate Dean feel the emotional problem is of such duration or severity as to affect academic or professional performance, and might require treatment, the Associate Dean may place the student on a leave of absence.
-The student will be requested to have a psychiatric evaluation by a psychiatrist chosen from a panel of consultants, fee to be paid by the Associate Dean's office.
+- After a meeting with the student, should the Associate Dean feel the emotional problem is of such duration or severity as to affect academic or professional performance, or might require treatment, the Associate Dean may place the student on a medical leave of absence.
+In order to make this decision, the Associate Dean may request that the student have an evaluation by a psychiatrist chosen from a panel of consultants, fee to be paid by the Associate Dean's office.
 By signed consent of the student, information will be given to the Associate Dean to permit proper educational planning.